As a scientist, I usually get excited when ecological questions involve more than two species.

 From 2013 to 2015, I was a a postdoctoral fellow in Kevin McCann’s group at the University of Guelph, Canada, working on food web dynamics (supported by the German Research Foundation DFG).
 In early 2013, I worked as a short-term postdoc at the University of California, Davis, CA, USA, in Neal M. Williams’ group.

 I earned a Dr. rer. nat.
 (PhD) in Biodiversity and Ecology at Georg-August-University Göttingen, Germany, in Teja Tscharntke’s Agroecology group (supported by a fellowship of the German Environmental Foundation DBU).

 Before, I obtained a Diplom (MSc) in Biology at the University of Würzburg, Germany, and my Diploma thesis was supervised by Nico Blüthgen and Karl Eduard Linsenmair.

-(* well, it’s actually “Akadamischer Rat auf Zeit”, you may also call it Postdoc or Assistant Professor or Research Associate or …)
+(* well, it’s actually “Akadamischer Rat auf Zeit”, you may also call it Assistant Professor or Research Associate or …)